ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hm-rega/README.md

 If several central units are to be integrated into ioBroker, a separate instance must be installed and configured for each central unit.

-With the installation of ReGaHSS an instance of the adapter "hm-rpc" is installed, which should be configured and activated in advance.
+With the installation of ReGaHSS an instance of the adapter "hm-rpc" is also installed, which should be configured and activated in advance.

 One instance of this adapter can manage up to 5 different instances of the Homematic RPC adapter, which provide different services (each service requires its own RPC instance):